-When you pull up your loop, some people yank it up so they have a big loop and therefore a tall stitch, and some ‘ride’ really close to the previous row keeping the loop small and having a shorter stitch.
+When pulling up the first loop after inserting the hook, some people lift it up so they have a big loop and therefore a tall stitch, and some yank their working yarn tight keeping the loop small and having a shorter stitch.

 Are you converted?

-There’s a lot if information here and I know it can seem overwhelming but making a gauge swatch and checking you match the patter you’re working with really takes your crochet up a level.
+There’s a lot if information here and I know it can seem overwhelming, but making a gauge swatch and checking you match the pattern you’re working with really takes your crochet up a level.

 I promise it will save you hours and hours of frogging – I can say this because I have wasted those hours and hours and dearly want to stop you doing the same!

 Making a swatch is also a really good way to get familiar with the stitch pattern you’re going to be working as well as with the yarn your using so it has added benifits!